Where to Find the Best Bagels in Boston Right Now

 Black Sheep Bagel Café

-First things first: Props to Black Sheep for amusingly referring to itself as a “maaa and paaa” shop within the flock of corporate chains that increasingly dominate city streets.
+First things first: Props to Black Sheep, which has a main cafe in Harvard Square and ancillary market in Cambridgeport, for amusingly referring to itself as a “maaa and paaa” shop within the flock of corporate chains that increasingly dominate city streets.
 More importantly, though, its bagels are bomb—and come in creative iterations like blueberry and Cajun spice, brushed with jalapeño cream cheese, pesto, labne, and other spreads.
 Wash it down with Massachusetts-roasted Rao’s Coffee, perhaps in the form of a sweetened, Caribbean-style café con leche.

 Davis Square Donuts & Bagels